Indications for METADATE ER:

 Adults and Children:

 During or within 14 days of MAOIs.
 Marked anxiety, tension, agitation.
+Glaucoma.
+Motor tics.
+Tourette's syndrome in patient or family.
 Severe hypertension.
 Angina.
 Cardiac arrhythmias.
 Heart failure.
 Recent MI.
 Hyperthyroidism.
 Thyrotoxicosis.
-Glaucoma.
 Surgery.
-History of tics or Tourette's syndrome in patient or family.

-History of drug dependence or alcoholism; monitor.
-Structural cardiac abnormalities, cardiomyopathy, serious arrhythmias, coronary artery disease, and other cardiac problems: not recommended.
-Pre-existing hypertension.
-Assess cardiovascular status.
-Psychosis.
-Bipolar disorder.
-Mania.
-Monitor for worsening of aggressive behavior or hostility.
-Seizure disorders; discontinue if occur.
-Risk of peripheral vasculopathy, including Raynaud's phenomenon; monitor for digital changes.
-Monitor growth, HR, BP, CBC, differential, and platelet counts.
-Interrupt therapy if growth suppression occurs.
-Reduce dose or discontinue if paradoxical worsening of symptoms occur.
-Re-evaluate periodically.
+History of drug dependence or alcoholism; monitor for abnormal behavior.
+Increased risk of sudden death, stroke, and MI; assess for presence of cardiac disease before initiating.
+Avoid in known structural cardiac abnormalities, cardiomyopathy, serious arrhythmias, coronary artery disease, and other cardiac problems.
+Pre-existing psychotic disorder.
+Bipolar disorder; screen for risk before initiation.
+Consider discontinuing if new psychotic/manic symptoms occur.
+Monitor for new or worsening aggressive behavior or hostility.
+Seizure disorder.
+Peripheral vasculopathy, including Raynaud's Phenomenon; monitor for digital changes.
+Monitor growth (esp. children), BP, HR, CBCs, differential, platelet counts.
+Reduce dose or discontinue if paradoxical aggravation of symptoms occur.
+Reevaluate periodically.
 Pregnancy (Cat.C).
 Nursing mothers.